yojimbo87/minotaur/README.md

 Minotaur
 ========

 Minotaur is a cross browser, [long poll](http://en.wikipedia.org/wiki/Push_technology) server implemented in [node.js](http://nodejs.org/).
 Communication with clients is based on [JSONP](http://en.wikipedia.org/wiki/JSONP#JSONP) transport to overcome [same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) from different origins (host, protocol or port) during real-time communication.
+Minotaur differentiate between sessions and session clients which are polling within same browser context.
+For example when user opens 3 browser tabs, only one session is created which consists of three separately polling clients (one for each tab).

 Installation
 ------------